Cooking With Ayeh

 Instructions

-• Soak dry chickpeas for a minimum of 8hrs or overnight in water, make sure your bowl has enough room as chickpeas will expand double in size
+• Soak dry chickpeas in a bowl of water overnight or for a minimum of 8hrs.
+Make sure the bowl has enough room as chickpeas will expand double in size

 • Drain and pulse the soaked chickpeas in a food processor a few times until they are chopped